To screen for or monitor liver disease

 Hepatitis is an inflammation of the liver.
 There are two major forms: acute and chronic.
 Acute hepatitis is a fast developing disease and typically makes affected persons feel sick, as if they have the flu, often with loss of appetite and sometimes diarrhoea and vomiting.
 In many cases, acute hepatitis turns urine brown, and colours the skin and eyes yellow.
 Most affected individuals eventually recover completely.
 Chronic (long-term) hepatitis usually causes no symptoms, or causes only loss of energy and tiredness; most people don’t know that they have it.
 In some people, chronic hepatitis can gradually damage the liver and, after many years, cause it to fail.

-Other commonly used liver tests include other enzymes found in liver cells, such as aspartate aminotransferase (AST), gamma-glutamyl transferase (GGT) and alkaline phosphatase (ALP), and bilirubin (a breakdown product from red blood cells removed from the body by the liver and spleen).
+Other commonly used liver tests include other enzymes found in liver cells, such as aspartate aminotransferase (AST), gamma-glutamyl transferase (GGT) and alkaline phosphatase (ALP), as well as bilirubin (a breakdown product from red blood cells removed from the body by the liver and spleen) and albumin.
 The doctor will often order these tests together as a group and refer to them as 'liver function tests'.

 Conditions: Alcoholism, hepatitis